 At The Rise Sixth Form we have a robust and purposeful wraparound curriculum that provides our students with academic and social and emotional skills.
-Our wraparound curriculum includes Level 2 BTECs, a Level 2 LiBF (London Institute of Banking and Finance) course, and a bespoke study skills short course.

 To find out more about our curriculum read our prospectus.